-The Program uses Blackboard to collect student course evaluations.
-Grades will not be distributed until the course evaluation has been completed.

-Before the end of every term the Academic Program Office will post the Course Evaluation on the blackboard course sites.
-If the Course Director had outside speakers address the class during the term, this information will be evaluated on the same Course Evaluation.
+The Graduate School uses Blackboard to collect student course evaluations.
+Before the end of every term the Graduate School will post the Course Evaluation on the blackboard course sites.
 Evaluations are confidential and important tools for course development.

 Calculation of GPA